md-actions/setup-container-structure-test/README.md

 GitHub CLI is the command line tool of used to test the structure of Docker Container ([see the manual](https://github.com/GoogleContainerTools/container-structure-test)).

-This action sets up GitHub CLI tool.
-It downloads GitHub CLI binaries from https://github.com/cli/cli/releases and adds path to PATH
+This action sets up container-structure-test tool.
+It downloads the binary from https://github.com/GoogleContainerTools/container-structure-test and adds path to PATH

 # Usage